Get

 Typically, a dog is considered an adult at 1 year of age.
 But the size of the dog factors in quite heavily in how a dog ages.

 Small breeds mature faster than large breeds and can be transitioned to adult food between 9 and 12 months of age.
 Large breeds are more likely to be fully mature by 18 months old.
-You should have a conversation with your vet to help you decide when your puppy is ready for adult dog food.
+You should have a conversation with a vet to help you decide when your puppy is ready for adult dog food.

 How Do You Transition From Puppy Food to Adult Dog Food?